• TSX-V: FMC | OTCQB:FDCFF

 Outlook

-Forum will be the exploration operator until such time as Orano has earned a 51% interest in the project.
+Forum is the exploration operator now that Orano has earned a 51% interest in the project.
+Future winter drilling is dependent on a new budget agreement.

 2021-2022 Programs